-Chan-wook Park’s Stoker is a Gothic fairytale, a family drama and a beautifully twisted, pitch black coming of age story, all at once.
-This slow-burning psychological thriller isn’t afraid to cross into uncomfortable places, often edging close to taboo territory.
-Park wants his audience to twitch in their seats and the master director is able to accomplish this with the greatest of ease.
-Along with first-time screenwriter Wentworth Miller, Park weaves a coming-of-age tale through a tangled, murderous family plot, loaded with sexual subtext and upper-class entitlement.
+Chan-wook Park’s Stoker is a Gothic fairytale, a family drama, and a beautifully twisted, pitch-black coming-of-age story, all at once.
+This slow-burning psychological thriller isn’t afraid to enter uncomfortable places, often edging close to taboo territory.
+Park wants his audience to twitch in their seats, and the master director can accomplish this with the greatest of ease.
+Along with first-time screenwriter Wentworth Miller, Park weaves a coming-of-age tale through a tangled, murderous family plot loaded with sexual subtext and upper-class entitlement.
 People disappear, a landscape of family secrets is revealed, and Park teases the audience into anticipating the worst.
-With Alfred Hitchcock’s classic Shadow of a Doubt serving as a template, Stoker’s first two acts are without a doubt impeccably crafted.
+With Alfred Hitchcock’s classic Shadow of a Doubt serving as a template, Stoker’s first two acts are, without a doubt, impeccably crafted.
 The problem comes in the third act.
 Its script doesn’t quite carry the dramatic heft of his earlier work, much less Hitchcock’s 1943 masterpiece.

 What starts as a film that is stylishly spooky and effectively eerie, with an air of quiet eroticism, quickly shifts into a TV movie of the week, with a third act plagued with explanation, exposition, and exploitation.
 The movie works best when it retains its mystery by withholding information and allowing that information to be disclosed in tiny increments.
 A great deal of information is withheld at the start, and not just from the audience but from our protagonist, India, as well.
 But the revelations in the final scenes are a tad disappointing.
 In Stoker’s third act, all the buildup is overshadowed by some leaps in plausibility and worse, character logic.